Thames Television: Franchise loss

-On 16 October 1991, Thames Television lost its weekday London ITV franchise from the beginning of January 1993 as a result of losing the silent auction used to renegotiate the new franchises.
-Thames bid £32.5 million while Carlton Television placed a bid of £43.2 million, and since both Thames and Carlton were deemed to have passed the quality threshold, the franchise was awarded to Carlton for having submitted the higher cash bid.
+On 16 October 1991, it was announced that Thames Television would lose its weekday London ITV franchise from the beginning of January 1993 as a result of losing the silent auction used to award the new licences.
+Thames bid £32.5 million while Carlton Television placed a bid of £43.2 million, and, since both Thames and Carlton were deemed to have passed the quality threshold, the licence was awarded to Carlton for having submitted the higher cash bid; the highest bidder in the auction, CPV-TV, was deemed to have failed on quality grounds.
 Some commentators consequently speculated that Thames had fallen victim to a 'government vendetta', whilst others felt that the auction had been won fairly.
 Carlton chose to commission the vast majority of its production content from third parties, and rent studio and broadcasting space at LWT's London Studios.

 Thames was bullish after losing, since the company had made confidential contingency plans, which involved 1,000 redundancies and the closure of the Euston Road facility.
-The company believed it would become "Europe's most powerful Independent producer and programme distributor."
+The company believed it would become "Europe's most powerful independent producer and programme distributor."
 The Times quoted a spokesman the day after the announcement: "We can be more profitable this way, being forced out of broadcasting will save us £32.5m a year in bid payments, £30 million a year in advertising revenue taxes and about £10m in transmitter cost."

 The transition of ITV companies was never smooth, but Thames's bitterness stayed until the very end.
-In June 1992 Carlton and the ITV network centre had backed down over its demands for Thames to relinquish its right to broadcast repeats of its own programmings on rival channels for 10 years.
+In June 1992 Carlton and the ITV network centre had backed down over its demands for Thames to relinquish its right to broadcast repeats of its own programmes on rival channels for 10 years.
 Thames believed Carlton's demands were unreasonable and would have forced it to drop most networked programmes on ITV during the autumn of 1992.